-Do you love taking pictures, but your camera is a mystery to you?
-Do you want to learn more about wildlife and how best to photograph them?
+Is your camera one of your best friends?
+Do you want to learn more about wildlife and how to tell their stories?
 Do you want to take your photography to the next level?
 Then come immerse yourself with fellow enthusiasts in the heart of Yellowstone.